 I like that I can use these traps to keep monitoring the situation and ensure we get rid of these critters once and for all.
 Of course, I’ve also been vacuuming and cleaning areas with the pests and getting rid of infected items.

-Safety: Natural and non-toxic
+Safety: Natural and mess-free

 I have five children and a dog, so I was concerned about product safety and odor of this product.
 It exceeded my expectations on those fronts.
 The traps are scentless, mess-free, and child- and pet-safe; they include no insecticides, and they’re 100 percent natural.

-Instead of the strong, unpleasant smell of mothballs or other harsh chemicals, these traps use natural, non-toxic, and odorless pheromones (developed and produced in Germany), making them so much more pleasant than chemical-based products.
+Instead of the strong, unpleasant smell of mothballs or other harsh chemicals, these traps use natural, odorless pheromones (developed and produced in Germany), making them so much more pleasant than chemical-based products.
 I also appreciate that they won’t attract other species of insects.

 Price: A worthwhile investment